N3koSempai/api-drones/README.md

 2 - insert a data with time , serial, cargo code and battery level to logs Table every 2 min <br/>
 3 -  remove a 15% of battery at each change of state <br/>
 4 - if drone return to IDLE remove the code in cargo field,and wait 2 minutes to go to 100% the battery <br/>
+>note: the delete petition for drone is not enable because dont have but exist in connect_db. the reason is that it was not required and create concurrence was a higher priority

 ```json